Focal Segmental Glomerulosclerosis Patient Baseline Characteristics in the Sparsentan Phase 3 DUPLEX Study

 Focal segmental glomerulosclerosis (FSGS) is defined as a histological lesion characterized by segmental accumulation of the glomerular extracellular matrix.2 This results in capillary obliteration and glomerular scarring.2

-Patients with FSGS often present with nephrotic syndrome and a varying degree of proteinuria.2 Patients with FSGS are typically treated with renin angiotensin-aldosterone system (RAAS) inhibitors in combination with immunosuppressive regimens.3,4 But there is still an unmet need for more tolerable and effective treatments.5
+Patients with FSGS often present with nephrotic syndrome and a varying degree of proteinuria.2 Patients with FSGS are typically treated with renin angiotensin system inhibitors (RASi) in combination with immunosuppressive regimens.3,4 But there is still an unmet need for more tolerable and effective treatments.5

 Sparsentan is a non-immunosuppressive, single-molecule dual endothelin and angiotensin receptor antagonist.6,7